Rectus Fascial Sling

 How is it done?

-- This procedure is done under a spinal/general anaesthetic, as decided by the anaesthetist.
+- This procedure is done under a spinal/general anesthetic, as decided by the anesthetist.

 - The legs will be elevated into the lithotomy position.